Transparent and Reproducible Science

 Recently, an Interest group on ‘Reproducible and Open Science’ (IGOR) has been founded by members of the Section Biopsychology and Neuropsychology of the German Psychological Society (DGPs).
 Tina serves as the deputy spokesperson for IGOR together with Gordon Feld (Spokesperson).
-IGOR had planned a panel discussion on “Open and reproducible Science in Biological Psychology at the annual meeting of the Section Biopsychology and Neuropsychology of the German Psychological Society (DGPs) – called PUG (Psychology und Gehirn).
-Unfortunately, the meeting, which was supposed to take place in June, was cancelled due to the COVID-19 pandemic but the panel discussion was held virtually on June 10th 2020.
+In 2020, IGOR has organized two virtual panel discussions on topics related to “Open and reproducible Science in Biological Psychology” which you can find here:

-Recent examples include
+Recent examples include:

 Lonsdorf, T. B., Klingelhöfer-Jens, M.,Andreatta, M., Beckers, T., Chalkia, A., Gerlicher, A., Haaker, J.,Jentsch, V., Meir Drexler, S., Mertens, G., Richter, J., Sjouwerman, R.& Wendt, J. & Merz, C. J. (2019) Navigating the garden of forking path for data exclusion in fear conditioning research.
 Elife, e52465